pragma-/Plang/doc/README.md

 `-m .` as a module search path.

 #### qualified identifiers
-A qualifieid identifier is a collection of identifiers separated by `::`, i.e.
+A qualified identifier is a collection of identifiers separated by `::`, i.e. `Math::pi`.
-`Math::pi`.

 #### module
 A module file must begin with the `module` keyword followed by the module name.